Becoming thrifty is a great feeling.

 A stockpile is accumulated goods and materials; typically, used for a shortage or emergency.
 On a more personal level, I think of a stockpile as food and personal care items needed so I am not running to the store every single day.

-When it comes to stockpiling and being thrifty, you need to assess the following:
+When it comes to stockpiling and being frugal and thrifty, you need to assess the following:

 - What do you use most frequently?